Continuous Integration (CI): Travis CI

 I guess that would be Continuous Deployment?

 Our pipeline (process) looks like this: 1.
 Run the ui and api tests in parallel.
 2. When they are both complete and pass, deploy the api.
 1. The api is deployed to AWS elastic beanstalk which is AWS' PaaS (platform as a service) offering.
 It can be configured to do rolling deploys for zero downtime deploys.
-2. When the new api version starts up, automatically runs database change scripts if required.
+2. When the new api version starts up, Flyway automatically runs database change scripts if required.
 3. When the api is deployed, deploy the ui.

 Execution